tc39/proposal-static-class-features/README.md

 CustomDate.epoch = new CustomDate(0);
 ```

 Declaring static properties in the class body is hoped to be cleaner and doing a better job of meeting programmer expectations of what classes should be for.
-It's claimed that the latter workaround is a common idiom, and it would be a nice convenience for programmers if the property declaration could be lifted into the class body, matching how methods are placed there.
+The latter workaround is a somewhat common idiom, and it would be a nice convenience for programmers if the property declaration could be lifted into the class body, matching how methods are placed there.

 ### Semantics

 Define an own property on the constructor which is set to the value of the initializer expression.
 The initializer is evaluated in a scope where the binding of the class is available--unlike in computed property names, the class can be referred to from inside initializers without leading to a ReferenceError.
+The `this` value in the initializer is the constructor.

 See [ALTERNATIVES.md](https://github.com/tc39/proposal-static-class-features/blob/master/ALTERNATIVES.md#static-fields) for an explanation of some of the edge cases and alternatives considered.